 12. I eventually want to be able to work on my business, and not in my business.

 Can you see the difference?
 Usually, the business-ready have moved past the business-curious stage and are several steps ahead in their research and education.
 They are investigating the practicalities of a business rather than considering an idea.

 Are you business-ready or business-curious?
 At FranNet, we work with both types of people, and we offer lots of free seminars, workshops, webinars, business fairs, etc. that can help the business-curious move to business-ready.

-If you are curious and want to find information about how you can get you started in a franchise business, contact FranNet Colorado to sign up for our monthly free webinars and events.
+If you are curious and want to find information about how you can get you started in a franchise business, contact FranNet Mountain West to sign up for our monthly free webinars and events.